MindGenius Logo and Strapline

 5 Ways to be an Excellent Project Manager During COVID-19

 There’s no question that the way we did things last year cannot be the status quo way we do things this year.
 Or maybe even next year.
 Who knows how long this will go on and what long lasting effects the COVID-19 pandemic will have on our behaviors and business practices for the long term.
-That doesn’t mean we still can’t practice excellence and lead very successful projects either from the home or office or somewhere else… like the beach… as long as the person on the next towel over is 6 feet or more away from us.
+That doesn’t mean we still can’t practice being an excellent project manager and lead very successful projects either from the home or office or somewhere else… like the beach… as long as the person on the next towel over is 6 feet or more away from us.

 I’ve compiled a list of 5 ways we can use best practices even better to successfully manage our projects and teams to excellence in project performance and deliver well for our now somewhat more uneasy and anxious clients in this climate of uncertainty.
 Let’s examine these five ways…